-Easy, 10-minute pretzel kisses made with pretzel snaps, chocolate hugs and kisses, and M&Ms. If you’re looking for a quick Christmas dessert to share for the holiday season, then you’ll want to make this sweet and salty bite-size festive holiday dessert.
+Easy, 10-minute Christmas Pretzel Hugs made with pretzel snaps, chocolate hugs and kisses, and M&Ms. If you’re looking for a quick Christmas dessert candy to share for the holiday season, then you’ll want to make this sweet and salty bite-size festive holiday dessert.

 Christmas Eve is in 3 weeks, but who’s counting?!
-It’s been a busy past few weeks in the kitchen as I’m sure many home bakers can relate.
+It has been a busy past few weeks in the kitchen as I’m sure many home bakers can relate.
 I’ve been baking batch after batch of holiday Christmas cookie recipes and I’ve been dreaming about making other Christmas desserts to share.
 Every year, I make the classics like Gingerbread Men Cookies, Crinkle Cookies, Strawberry Thumbprint Cookies, Pecan Fingers, and Spritz Cookies.

 Pretzel Hugs are made with chocolate kisses and they couldn’t be any easier to make.
 They are so easy to make that I can whip batch after batch up for office parties, close friends, and family.
 This year, I picked up a few new chocolate kiss varieties from the grocery stores and tried them in this super easy Christmas dessert recipe.

 My aunt first turned me onto these pretzel kisses back when I was in high school.
 Its been a tradition to include them in our annual Christmas cookie tray every year since.
 She got the recipe out of a church cookbook so we’re not really sure where this recipe originated from but our family loves it to this day.
 I’ll be shipping this batch home to family and friends over the holiday season.